 J Dovy helped put Lyon, France on the map while collaborating with other local artists and musicians.
 He formed Men From Nobu with fellow band mate Vartan Fau, a jazz pianist.
 “Nobu” is a track by Herbie Hancock, a popular musician beloved by the duo.
 Previous releases, were made under the names of Effendi and FueL, on Dovy’s chill out and funk label Lokossa Music.
 J’s second label Raw Matter Recordings caters to the more underground vibe releasing music from lesser known artists.
 Both labels have made boutique shop recommendations, such as Traxsource, Juno Download, also charted by DJ and producer Larry Heard.

-In 2014 J Dovy regrouped the two labels Raw Matter Recordings and Lokossa Music and formed dovymusic with sub labels Groove Park Records and somanymusic.
+In 2014 J Dovy regrouped the two labels Raw Matter Recordings and Lokossa Music and formed dovymusic with sub labels Groove Park Records , somanymusic and The Rapture.